CARLA: Self-supervised Contrastive Representation Learning for Time Series Anomaly Detection: Introduction

 We propose a novel two-stage framework called CARLA, designed specifically to enhance time series anomaly detection.
-Our novel approach addresses the lack of labelled data through a contrastive approach which leverages existing generic knowledge about different types of time series anomalies in the first stage (pretext).
+Our novel approach addresses the lack of labelled data through a contrastive approach, which leverages existing generic knowledge about different types of time series anomalies~\cite{darban2022deep} in the first stage (pretext).
 We inject various types of anomalies, which facilitates the learning representations of normal behaviour.
 This is achieved by encouraging the learning of similar representations for windows that are temporally closed windows while ensuring dissimilar representations for windows and their corresponding injected anomalous windows.

 Additionally, to ensure that the representation of existing real anomalous windows (for which we do not have labels) is different from normal representations, we employ a self-supervised approach to classify normal/anomalous representations of windows based on their nearest/furthest neighbours in the representation space in the second stage (self-supervised classification).
 By making the normal representations more discriminative, we enhance the anomaly detection performance in our proposed model.
 Specifically, the main contributions of this paper can be summarised as follows: \begin{itemize} \item We propose a novel contrastive representation learning model to detect anomalies in time series, which delivers top-tier outcomes across a range of real-world benchmark datasets, encompassing both univariate time series (UTS) and multivariate time series (MTS).
-Addressing the challenge of lack of labelled data, our model learns to effectively discriminative normal patterns from anomalous in the feature representation space.
+Addressing the challenge of lack of labelled data, our model learns to effectively discriminate normal patterns from anomalous ones in the feature representation space (see Figure~\ref{fig:carla-dist}).
+CARLA's implementation is publicly available on Github: \url{https://github.com/zamanzadeh/CARLA}.